-- 1. We have expanded the schedule that lists substances prohibited for discharge to the wastewater system (Schedule B).
+- 1. We have expanded the schedule that lists substances prohibited for discharge to the wastewater system (Schedule A).
 Some dispensed and over-the-counter pharmaceutical products are now prohibited. - 2.
-We have expanded the schedule that sets substance discharge limits (Schedule C).
-New restricted substances include: - total nitrogen and phosphorus, to reflect restrictions on these compounds now contained in the Environment Act Licences for the City's three water pollution control centres, - metals of concern related to the operation of the water pollution control centres and the biosolids treatment and disposal program, and - endocrine disrupting compounds. - 3.
-We have prohibited the dilution of wastewater to achieve limits for discharge. - 4.
-We have changed the requirements for grease interceptors to comply with the Canadian Standards Association. - 5.
-We have added a requirement for dental waste amalgam separators.
+We have expanded the schedule that sets substance discharge limits (Schedule B).
+New restricted substances include: - total nitrogen and phosphorus, to reflect restrictions on these compounds contained in the Environment Act Licences for the City's three water pollution control centres, - metals of concern related to the operation of the water pollution control centres and the biosolids treatment and disposal program, and - endocrine disrupting compounds.